taddieken95/Accuray_Tech_Comm_Guide/Chapter 3: Voicing/Section 5: Standard Conventions.md

 ### Contractions and the Grocer's Apostrophe

-Per the *Microsoft Manual of Style*: "Avoid contractions.
+Per the Microsoft Manual of Style: *Avoid contractions.
 As basic as contractions are to the native reader, they add unnecessary complexity for the non-native reader.
-For example, contractions that end in 's can be mistaken for possessive nouns, and the 's can be read as either has or is."
+For example, contractions that end in 's can be mistaken for possessive nouns, and the 's can be read as either has or is.*

-Often, 's is mistakenly used to indicate a plural.
+Often, *'s* is mistakenly used to indicate a plural.
 This is known as the **grocer's apostrophe**, due to its prevalence on grocery store marquees.

 A good rule of thumb is to double-check a document for any apostrophes.
 Since contractions are not used in Accuray documentation, there is a good chance that an 's is being used mistakenly.